 The most common manifestation is catamenial pneumothorax — a collapsed lung occurring within 72 hours of the start of a period.
 Other presentations include cyclical chest pain, pleural effusion, and rarely coughing up blood (haemoptysis), all timed with menstruation.

 Keyhole (VATS) surgery to identify and remove endometrial deposits from the chest cavity and diaphragm.
-Any diaphragm defects are repaired.
+Diaphragm defects are repaired.
 Pleurodesis is performed to prevent further pneumothorax.
 This addresses the underlying cause rather than managing acute episodes as they arise.

 Mesothelioma is a cancer of the pleural lining, most commonly associated with previous asbestos exposure, often many years earlier.
-It typically presents with breathlessness and a pleural effusion — fluid around the lung — alongside chest wall pain.
+There is typically a latency of 30–50 years between exposure and diagnosis.
+It typically presents with breathlessness and a pleural effusion alongside chest wall pain.

 Diagnosis requires thoracoscopy — keyhole inspection of the pleural cavity — to take biopsies of the pleural lining under direct vision.
 This allows accurate diagnosis and staging, which is essential before any treatment decisions are made.